Meet the Board of Directors

-Wanda Hendrix is treasury manager with the East Bay Municipal Utilities District.
-A long-time supporter of the Spartan Foundation, Hendrix is also a member and the immediate past-president of the SJSU Alumni Association Board of Directors.
+Wanda Hendrix retired from East Bay Municipal Utilities District in 2013.
+A long-time supporter of the Spartan Foundation, Hendrix is also a member and past-president of the SJSU Alumni Association Board of Directors.
 Hendrix lives in Milpitas and is involved with many organizations in the community.

 Anthony Jackson, '71 History, '73 History

-Major General Anthony Jackson is among the highest ranking African- Americans in the United States Marine Corps.
+Major General (Ret) Anthony Jackson was among the highest ranking African-Americans in the United States Marine Corps when he retired.
 He was stationed in Stuttgart, Germany, as the director of operations and logistics, U.S. Africa Command.
 Most recently, he served as the Commanding General, Marine Corps Installations West.
 He has over 34 years serving as a Marine and retired October 2011.
 Jackson holds both Bachelors and Masters degrees in History from San José State University.